githubtraining/community-starter-kit/responses/08b-code-done.md

+## Step 14: Merge the Code of Conduct

 We're almost there @{{ user.username }}!
 Go ahead and merge the Code of Conduct now!

 ### :keyboard: Activity: Merge the pull request